xwal/awesome-stars/topics.md

 - [Juanpe/About-SwiftUI](https://github.com/Juanpe/About-SwiftUI) - Gathering all info published, both by Apple and by others, about new framework SwiftUI.
 - [microsoft/terminal](https://github.com/microsoft/terminal) - The new Windows Terminal and the original Windows console host, all in the same place!
 - [timvisee/ffsend](https://github.com/timvisee/ffsend) - :mailbox_with_mail: Easily and securely share files from the command line.
 A fully featured Firefox Send client.
-- [mpv-player/mpv](https://github.com/mpv-player/mpv) - 🎥 Command line media player
 - [RxSwiftCommunity/Action](https://github.com/RxSwiftCommunity/Action) - Abstracts actions to be performed in RxSwift.
-- [YOURLS/YOURLS](https://github.com/YOURLS/YOURLS) - 🔗 The 𝘥𝘦 𝘧𝘢𝘤𝘵𝘰 standard self hosted URL shortener in PHP
+- [YOURLS/YOURLS](https://github.com/YOURLS/YOURLS) - 🔗 The 𝘥𝘦 𝘧𝘢𝘤𝘵𝘰 standard, self hosted, powerful and customizable, URL shortener in PHP
 - [open-source-ideas/ideas](https://github.com/open-source-ideas/ideas) - 💡 Looking for inspiration for your next open source project?
 Or perhaps you've got a brilliant idea you can't wait to share with others?
 Open Source Ideas is a community built specifically for this! 👋
 - [serhii-londar/open-source-mac-os-apps](https://github.com/serhii-londar/open-source-mac-os-apps) - 🚀 Awesome list of open source applications for macOS. https://t.me/s/opensourcemacosapps
 - [argotorg/solidity](https://github.com/argotorg/solidity) - Solidity, the Smart Contract Programming Language
 - [vuejs/vetur](https://github.com/vuejs/vetur) - Vue tooling for VS Code.
-- [trufflesuite/truffle](https://github.com/trufflesuite/truffle) - :warning: The Truffle Suite is being sunset.
+- [ConsenSys-archive/truffle](https://github.com/ConsenSys-archive/truffle) - :warning: The Truffle Suite is being sunset.
 For information on ongoing support, migration options and FAQs, visit the Consensys blog.
 Thank you for all the support over the years.
 - [facebook/docusaurus](https://github.com/facebook/docusaurus) - Easy to maintain open source documentation websites.
 - [jenkinsci/docker](https://github.com/jenkinsci/docker) - Docker official jenkins repo
 - [EFPrefix/EFQRCode](https://github.com/EFPrefix/EFQRCode) - A better way to operate QRCode in Swift, support iOS, macOS, watchOS, tvOS, and/or visionOS.